DoguparthiAakash/Mithl-OS/README.md

 - [ ] **Multitasking:** Preemptive scheduling & Ring 3 User Mode
 - [ ] **Connectivity:** Basic TCP/IP Network Stack
 - [ ] **The Least Goal:** Run Doom.
-- [ ] **The Actual Goal** To make it use by all like linux and other Major OS's without dissatisfaction.
+- [ ] **The Actual Goal:** To make it usable by all, like Linux and other major OSs, without dissatisfaction.
-- [ ] **The Ultimate Goal:** Handle and use Extreme complex tasks and all without pannic and Lag.
+- [ ] **The Ultimate Goal:** Handle and use extreme complex tasks without panic or lag.

 ---

 ## 🤝 How to Contribute

-**Mithl OS is open for everyone.** whether you are a kernel expert or a student learning C.
+**Mithl OS is open for everyone**, whether you are a kernel expert or a student learning C.

 **We are specifically looking for help with:**
 1.  **Rust Integration:** Helping us move more drivers to Rust.
 2.  **UI Design:** Refining icons and window themes.
 3.  **Testing:** Running the ISO on real hardware and reporting logs.
-4.  **Core Development** Adding functions and features to make it happen.
+4.  **Core Development:** Adding functions and features to make it happen.
-5.  **App store and Apps** Building/Developing/Converting Apps that wanted to run in the os.
+5.  **App Ecosystem:** Building, developing, and converting apps to run natively on the OS.

 **Steps to Contribute:**
 1. Fork the repo.